EvanBalster/pleb/README.md

 # PLEB (Process-Local Event Bus)
+⚠ This library is in early development.
+The API is subject to change.

 PLEB is a header-only C++ library for implementing tiny multi-threaded microservices under hard real-time constraints.
 Its basic features include:

 * Multiple communication patterns